-It is GHA's policy that each applicant will be assigned an appropriate place on a jurisdiction-wide Waiting List unless the applicant has applied for a development subject to a site -based Waiting List.
+It is GHA's policy that each applicant will be assigned an appropriate place on a jurisdiction-wide Waiting List.
 Applicants will be listed in sequence based upon size and type of unit required, preference, date and time the application is received (or randomized lottery number if based on an on-ling application process).
-In filing actual or expected vacancies, GHA will offer the dwelling unit to an applicant in the appropriate sequence, with the goal of filling units timely, and accomplishing deconcentration of poverty and income-mixing objectives.
+In filing actual or expected vacancies, GHA will offer the dwelling unit to an applicant in the appropriate sequence, with the goal of filling units timely, and accomplishing deconcentration of poverty and incomemixing objectives.
 GHA will offer the unit in the proper applicant sequence until it is accepted.